akashgoel92/knife-depsolver/README.md

 ## knife-depsolver

-Knife plugin that uses Chef Server to calculate cookbook dependencies for a given run_list.
+Knife plugin that calculates Chef cookbook dependencies for a given run_list.

 Some features of knife-depsolver:

+1. Able to capture all relevant information and use Chef DK's embedded depsolver.
-1. JSON output for easy parsing
+2. JSON output for easy parsing
-2. API error handling provides very helpful information
+3. API error handling provides very helpful information
-3. Accepts cookbook version constraints directly in the run_list
+4. Accepts cookbook version constraints directly in the run_list
-4. Useful information such as environment cookbook version constraints, expanded run_list and elapsed time for depsolver request
+5. Useful information such as environment cookbook version constraints, expanded run_list and elapsed time for depsolver request
-5. Ordering of depsolver results is maintained rather than sorted so you see what really gets passed to the chef-client
+6. Ordering of depsolver results is maintained rather than sorted so you see what really gets passed to the chef-client

 ### How Does Cookbook Dependency Solving Work?